KyleKing/calcipy/docs/docs/MIGRATION.md

 ### Migration

 While refactoring, the global configuration was mostly removed (`DoitGlobals`) along with a few tasks, but the main functionality is still present.
 Any project dependent on `calcipy` will need substantial changes.
-The easiest way to start migrating is to run `copier update` with [calcipy_template](https://github.com/KyleKing/calcipy_template)
+The easiest way to start migrating is to run `copier copy gh:KyleKing/calcipy_template .` for [calcipy_template](https://github.com/KyleKing/calcipy_template)

 ### Speed Test